 To practise as a physiotherapist, you must be registered with the Health and Care Professions Council (HCPC).
-To register with the HCPC, you first need to successfully complete an approved degree (BSc) in physiotherapy.
-Courses are available across the UK.
+To register with the HCPC, you first need to successfully complete an approved degree level qualification in physiotherapy.
+This may be a full or part-time course or a degree apprenticeship in physiotherapy.
 Full time degrees take three years.
 Part time degrees vary from four to six years.

 There are also two-year accelerated MSc courses available to people who already have a BSc degree in a relevant subject.

 Courses differ but all involve a lot of practical work with patients.